> Folk Music > Songs > Andrew Lammie / Mill o’ Tifty’s Annie

 Mill of Tifty, Fyvie, Aberdeenshire (historic postcard)

 Lucy Stewart of Fetterangus, Aberdeenshire, sang Tifty’s Annie on 2 January 1960 to Kenneth S. Goldstein.
-This recording was included in the following year on her Folkways album Traditional Singer from Aberdeenshire, Scotland, Vol. 1 - Child Ballads.
+This recording was included in the following year on her Folkways album Traditional Singer From Aberdeenshire, Scotland, Vol. 1 - Child Ballads.
 Goldstein noted:

 This local Aberdeenshire ballad, still very popular with the country population there, relates to one Agnes (Annie) Smith whose repaired gravestone may still be seen in Fyvie churchyard, where the date of her death is given as 19 January 1673.
 The ballad has frequently been reported in Scotland from the middle of the 18th century on, with most 19th and 20th century texts being so standardised as to suggest a great dependency on frequent printings in chapbooks.
 Indeed, Peter Buchan, the over-maligned Aberdeenshire collector and publisher of the beginning of the 19th century, claims to have sold 30,000 copies of a chapbook version of the ballad.